CMSgov/dpc-app/README.md

 ##### Option 1: Full integration test

 Run `make ci-app`.
-This will start the dependencies, build all components, run integration tests, and run a full end to end test.
+This will start the dependencies, build all components, run integration tests, and run a full end-to-end test.
 You will be left with compiled JARs for each component, as well as compiled Docker containers.

 ##### Option 2: Manually